Why We’re So Sure, And So Often Wrong

 If something is unclear, ask a clarifying question instead of reacting to your interpretation.

-Many workplace misunderstandings happen not because people disagree about the facts, but because they reached different conclusions from the same situation.
+Many workplace misunderstandings happen not because people disagree about the facts, but because they draw different conclusions from the same situation.

 Need a sounding board?

-If you find yourself climbing the ladder of inference in a difficult workplace situation, it can help to talk it through with someone who is outside the situation.
+If you find yourself climbing the Ladder of Inference in a challenging workplace moment, it can help to talk it through with someone outside the situation.

 Ombuds Team Members are available as a confidential, informal, impartial, and independent resource for DAVIS employees.
 They can help you think through a situation, explore options, or prepare for a conversation.